Department of Veterans Affairs

 Department of Veterans Affairs - Lubbock, TX

 Department Of Veterans Affairs is a detox and addiction treatment facility located at 6104 Avenue Q South Drive in the 79412 zip code of Lubbock, TX.
-As a detox center, it offers benzodiazepines detox, alcohol detox and opioid detox.
-The treatment program at Department Of Veterans Affairs includes general outpatient treatment, outpatient detoxification and outpatient methadone/suboxone treatment.
-Department Of Veterans Affairs offers treatment to adult women, people with dual diagnosis treatment and people with co-occurring substance use and pain.
+As a detox center, it offers benzodiazepines detox, meth detox and alcohol detox.
+The treatment program at Department Of Veterans Affairs includes outpatient detoxification, outpatient methadone/suboxone treatment and general outpatient treatment.
+Department Of Veterans Affairs offers treatment to people with HIV/AIDS, LGBT and people with dual diagnosis treatment.
 It accepts women and men into their treatment and detox program.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412